dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 - XAML markup files are configured as MSBuild `Page` items.
 - Code-behind files are configured as MSBuild `Compile` items.

-.NET SDK projects automatically import the correct `Page` and `Compile` items for you and you don't need to do declare these.
+.NET SDK projects automatically import the correct `Page` and `Compile` items for you, and you don't need to declare these.
 When the project is configured for WPF, the XAML markup files are automatically imported as `Page` items, and the corresponding code-behind file is imported as `Compile`.

 MSBuild projects won't automatically import the types and you must declare them yourself: